 The Fort, constructed in 1749 by the fifth Lord Byron, served as a vantage point for miniature naval reenactments and cannons firing across the lake.
 On such occasions, the expanse of water became his mini ‘Mediterranean Sea’.
 In 1877, the Webbs converted the building into a boathouse.

 Explore sixteen distinct oases within the grounds; from the Garden Lake and Byron’s Oak and Boatswain’s Monument to the Stew Pond, Fernery and numerous herbaceous borders.
 Beautiful themed gardens include the Japanese, American, Small Walled, Rose, Sub-Tropical, Venetian, Spanish, French, Monks and Great Gardens.

 Explore Newstead’s gardens with our exciting family trails.
 Hunt for clues, find the answers and claim a prize at the end!
 Each trail has other fun activities to complete inside.
-Indoor and outdoor trails are available from the shop.
+Outdoor trails are available throughout each school holiday from the shop.